JD557/minart/examples/snapshot/11-audio-playback.md

 An audio clip is jut a wave with a defined duration.

-### Audio from oscilators
+### Audio from oscillators

 In the code above, you can see that we generated our audio by:
  - Defining a frequency and duration
  - Converting it to an amplitude using `Math.sin`

-Turns out this use case is pretty common, so Minart provides some `Oscilator`s out of the box.
+Turns out this use case is pretty common, so Minart provides some `Oscillator`s out of the box.

-To combine the output from multiple oscilators, we can use `AudioClip#append`.
+To combine the output from multiple oscillators, we can use `AudioClip#append`.

-Here's a bass line generated using Oscilators:
+Here's a bass line generated using Oscillators:

 ```scala
 val bass =